SeaQL/seaql.github.io/SeaORM/docs/05-migration/01-setting-up-migration.md

 ## Workspace Structure

-It is recommanded to restructure you cargo workspace as follows to allow sharing of SeaORM entities across the core crate and the migration crate, and to ensure both of them depends on the same version of SeaORM through re-exporting.
+It is recommanded to restructure your cargo workspace as follows to allow sharing of SeaORM entities across the core crate and the migration crate.
+Also, to ensure both of them depends on the same version of SeaORM through re-exporting.

 Follow the steps below to restructure your workspace.